sa2c/git-demystified/_episodes/04-logging.md

 is useless if you don’t know how to navigate it.
 That’s where the `git log` command comes in.

-By now, you should already know the basic git log command for displaying commits.
-But, you can alter this output by passing many different parameters to git log.
+We've already encountered the `git log` command for displaying commits.
+But, we can alter this output by passing many different parameters to `git log`.

-The advanced features of git log can be split into two categories: formatting how each commit is displayed, and filtering which commits are included in the output.
-Together, these two skills give you the power to go back into your project and find any information that you could possibly need.
+The advanced features of `git log` can be split into two categories: formatting how each commit is displayed, and filtering which commits are included in the output.
+Together, these two skills give us the power to go back into your project and find any information that you could possibly need.

 ## Formatting Log Output